 The Cantata Singers - Story-Music project

-Funded by a generous Artist Employment Grant from Creatives Rebuild New York, The Story Music Project is telling the stories of under-heard voices of the Southern Tier and Finger Lakes Areas of upstate New York.
+Funded by a generous Artist Employment Grant from Creatives Rebuild New York, The Story Music Project is telling the stories of marginalized voices of the Southern Tier and Finger Lakes Areas of upstate New York.
 Music Director/composer Will Wickham is collecting stories of living and historical every-day people in the area and turning them into choral works.
-Many of the pieces resulting from this collaboration have already been performed but the first performance of all the Story-Music works together is will be held at Corning’s Nassar Civic Center Park on Saturday, July 13, 2024.
-The event is free, accessible, and open to all!!
-Bring your lawn chair and a picnic to celebrate both this amazing 2 years of work and the 60th anniversary celebration of the Cantata Singers!
+While many of the works were performed before the closing concert in July, 2024 that concert provided the option to hear the curated collection with full orchestra on a warm summer day.
+You can listen on this page or see the full video at this link (https://youtu.be/B_W7PTRseaw).

 Christmas Letter Home & Christmas in Elmira, 1864